Now calling for applications from 29 October 2018 to 24 May 2019.

 Successful candidates will be trained by members of the orange-fronted parakeet team, and supervised by the team leader in the field.

-DOC will provide volunteers with a GPS device, personal locator beacon, VHF radio, notepad and binoculars for the duration of the field work.
+DOC will provide volunteers with a GPS unit, personal locator beacon, VHF radio, notepad, mobile device, and binoculars for the duration of the field work.

 Food and accommodation will be provided while working in Arthur's Pass National Park, and Lake Sumner Forest Park.
 Depending on the task, volunteers will either be based out of staff housing in Arthur's Pass village, or huts in the backcountry.